mvandermade/handy-commando/FreeBSD.md

 - ```pkg install xbrightness```
 - Doesn't work?

+# Edit documents
+- as root
+- ```pkg install nano```.
+This allows you to lean onto the keyboard without messing things up (ComputerPhile youtube quote).

 # Install webbrowser.
 - ```su``` doesn't work for my user.
 So login as "root" with tha password you made just a few minutes ago.
 - pkg install firefox